 All UK tours, balance is due 4 weeks before departure at the latest

 All European tours, the balance is due no later than 8 weeks before departure

 All worldwide tours, the balance is due no later than 12 weeks before departure*

 You may not receive a reminder in your email so please make a note in your diary

 To pay for the balance of your tour we accept payment via bank transfer

 Sort Code: 522134

-Ensure you use your booking reference and surname as the payment reference.
+Ensure you use your booking reference or invoice number and surname as the payment reference.

 PAYING BY CREDIT OR DEBIT CARD

 We accept payment for deposits on credit or debit card.
 The balance of your tour must be paid for by bank transfer.
 In some cases we can accept payment in full on credit or debit card but an admin charge of £35.00 plus VAT will be added to your invoice.
 This is due to our merchant provider being separate to our business banking and it requires manual input from our bookkeeper to transfer the payment into our account.